gpotter2/TitleSender/README.md

 # TitleSender
-A easy api to send titles and subtitles from bukkit/spigot with reflection !
+An easy library to send titles and subtitles from bukkit/spigot with reflection !

 <b>Installation:</b>